Learn To Skate

 When

-All ice times are 8 am.
+All ice times are at 8 am.

 Where